 - First Baby Born Service Project

 - Birthday in a Bag: Put together bags with everything you need to have a party.
 Sometimes circumstances prevent people from being able to celebrate their birthdays.
 A “Birthday in a Bag” kit can help others feel special on their birthdays.
 Once your kits are made, donate them to local shelters or food pantries.
-If you are interested in knowing what to put in one or how you could do it even as a Daisy troop.
-Here is how one troop did this and used it to help them earn the Considerate and Caring Petal.
+If you are interested in knowing what to put in a birthday bag and see how another troop also earned the Considerate and Caring Petal.

 - Here come the Girl Scout: Read the story of Juliette to girls.
-This book tells the amazing, all-true story of the first Girl Scouts and visionary founder.
-Get your booklet here
+This book tells the amazing, all-true story of the visionary founder.

-- Juliette “Daisy” Gordon Low Poster Activity: This activity is great for everyone that wants to learn more about the founder of GS, Juliette “Daisy” Gordon Low.
-The activity includes 15 fun facts about Juliette “Daisy” Gordon Low with 15 corresponding pictures.
+- Juliette Gordon Low Poster Activity: This activity is great for everyone that wants to learn more about Juliette Gordon Low.
+The activity includes 15 fun facts about her with 15 corresponding pictures.
 Cut out all the facts and images and have girls connect the image to the fact and display on a poster board.
 How much do the girls know about her, see how many they can figure out on their own.
-Have your girls share this poster with other girls and tell them everything they know about Juliette “Daisy” Gordon Low.
-Get yours here
+Have your girls share this poster with other girls and tell them everything they know about her.

 - Have a Tea Party with your girls: In honor of Juliette Low’s love of tea parties, you can host a mother/daughter tea party, complete with hats, gloves, and teatime etiquette.
 Serve sandwiches, punch in fancy cups and listen to classical music as you sip!

 - Juliette Gordon Low Biography Bag: This bag comes with a number of objects that aresymbols of Juliette’s life.
 This is a great way to teach your girls about Juliette.